softonic/laravel-transactional-event-publisher/README.md

      */
     'event_publisher_middleware' => \Softonic\TransactionalEventPublisher\EventStoreMiddlewares\AmqpMiddleware::class,
 ```
-You need to do the Sync AMQP middleware steps and continue with these:
+If you want to use the AMQP middleware in async, remember to do the Sync AMQP middleware steps and continue with these:

 * Create the job table if you don't have it in the project
 ```bash